In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2020 summary report for patients, parents and carers below.

 CRANE is also a national clinical audit.
 An audit in healthcare is used to improve the care of patients.
 CRANE is committed to helping professionals provide the best evidence-based cleft care through the information we make available in our reports.

-We do not use any information in our reports that could be used to identify patients or their families.
+We do not use any information in our reports that could identify patients or their families.

-For more information on why CRANE collects this information and how the information is handled, please read our CRANE Database Information Leaflet, available on the CRANE website.
+For more information on why CRANE collects this information and how the information is handled, please read our CRANE Database Information Leaflet.